GiovanniRaniolo/Jitzu-Drum-Pad/README.md

 ## Future Improvements

-Future iterations of Jitzu DrumPad could explore additional features such as:

-## Future Improvements

 Future iterations of Jitzu Drum Pad could explore additional features such as:

 - **Low Latency Audio Playback**: Improve the audio playback latency by leveraging Web Audio API or specialized audio libraries such as Howler.js or Tone.js.
 These technologies can help achieve near-real-time audio playback, reducing delays between user input and sound output.